rodcolledge/CustomerFeedback-LLMSample/README.md

 Create and edit a .env file with your Azure Open AI Service details

 ## Source data
 The CustomerFeedback.csv file contains the feedback data.
-Replace with your own data, or generate sythetic data using a prompt  such as this
+Replace with your own data, or generate synthetic data using a prompt  such as this

 ---